xlaesch/CUGymStats/README.md

 CUGymStats is a web application that provides real-time statistics and historical data on gym occupancy at Cornell.
 The application consists of a backend that scrapes data from the gym's website and a frontend that displays the data in a user-friendly format.

+### Architecture: BFF vs Domain API

+- BFF (Next.js):
+    - Web concerns only: request shaping, aggregation, caching, rate limiting, feature flags, input sanity checks.
+    - Calls the Domain API with an HMAC-signed request; no direct DB access and no secrets sent to the browser.
+- Domain API (Flask):
+    - Owns business logic and data access to Postgres.
+    - Verifies HMAC from BFF, applies domain validations and a light “safety” rate-limit.

+Local setup:
+- Configure shared secret in both apps.
+    - Backend: copy `backend/.env.example` to `backend/.env` and set `DOMAIN_API_SECRET` and `DATABASE_URL`.
+    - Frontend: copy `frontend-new/.env.example` to `frontend-new/.env` and set `DOMAIN_API_BASE` and `DOMAIN_API_SECRET`.
+- Start Flask on 127.0.0.1:5000 and Next.js on 127.0.0.1:3000.
+The frontend BFF routes call Flask.

 ## Table of Contents

 - [Overview](#overview)